 On July 14, 2010, we issued \$245 million of senior notes in a private placement to a group of institutional investors (the "2010 Senior Notes").
 The 2010 Senior Notes were issued in four series with maturities ranging from 6 to 10 years.
-The outstanding 2010 Senior Notes' weighted average interest rate is 5.6% and the weighted average maturity is 9.8 years.
+The outstanding 2010 Senior Notes' weighted average interest rate is 5.6% and the weighted average maturity is 10.0 years.
 The 2010 Senior Notes require interest payments semi-annually and contain certain restrictive covenants, including the maintenance of a maximum consolidated net debt to consolidated EBITDA ratio of 3.00 and a minimum fixed charge coverage ratio of 2.50.
-As of December 31, 2018, we were in compliance with all financial covenants.
+We were in compliance with all financial covenants under the 2010 Senior Notes as of December 31, 2019.

-On May 8, 2018, we issued \$400 million of senior notes in a private offering to qualified institutional investors (the "2018 Senior Notes", and with the 2010 Senior Notes, the "Senior Notes").
+On May 8, 2018, we issued \$400 million of senior notes in a private offering to qualified institutional investors (the "2018 Senior Notes").
 The 2018 Senior Notes require interest payments semi-annually at a rate of 5.25% per annum and will mature on May 15, 2026.
-The purchase agreements for the 2010 Senior Notes and the indenture for the 2018 Senior Notes contain certain covenants typical of unsecured obligations.